top of page

 and to accept the duties there from."

-Discrimination against atheists in the United State occurs in legal, personal, social, and professional contexts.
-Some
+Discrimination against atheists in the United State occurs in legal,

-American atheists compare their situation to the discrimination faced bye ethnic minorities, LGBT communities, and women.
+personal, social, and professional contexts.
+Some American atheists compare their situation to the discrimination faced bye ethnic minorities, LGBT communities, and women.
 "Americans still feel it's acceptable to discriminate against atheists in ways considered beyond the pale for other groups," asserted Fred Edwords of the American Humanist Association.

 INFIDEL One Who Does Not Believe In Your God

-However, other atheists reject these comparisons, arguing that
+However, other atheists reject these comparisons, arguing that while

-significant oppression or discrimination.
+oppression or discrimination.

-In the United States, seven state constitutions include religious
+In the United States, seven state constitutions include religious tests

-have not generally been enforced since the early twentieth
+been enforced since the early twentieth century.
+The U.S. Constitution

-of an oath in order to accommodate atheists and others in court
+allows for an affirmation instead of an oath in order to accommodate

-or seeking to hold public office.
-In 1961, the United States
+atheists and others in court or seeking to hold public office.
+In 1961,

-the Torcaso v Watkins decision, holding that laws requiring
+provision in the Torcaso v Watkins decision, holding that laws requiring

-"a belief in the existence of God" in order to hold public office
+"a belief in the existence of God" in order to hold public office violated

-violated freedom of religion provided for by the
+freedom of religion provided for by the First Amendment to the United

-decision is generally understood to also apply to witness oaths.
+States Constitution .
+This decision is generally understood to also

-Several American atheists have used court challenges to assert discrimination against atheists.
+discrimination against atheists.
 Michael Newdow challenged inclusion of the phrase "under God" in the United States Pledge of Allegiance on behalf of his daughter, claiming that the phrase was discriminatory against non-theists.
 He won the case at an initial stage, but the Supreme Court dismissed his claim, ruling that Newdow did not have standing to bring his case, thus disposing of the case without ruling on the constitutionality of the pledge.

 Respondents to a survey were less likely to support a kidney transplant for hypothetical atheists and agnostics needing it, than for Christian patients with similar medical needs.
-As the Boy Scouts of America does not allow atheists as members, atheist families and the ACLU from the 1990s onwards have launched a series of court cases arguing discrimination
+As the Boy Scouts of America does not allow atheists as members, atheist families and the ACLU from the 1990s onwards have launched a series of court cases arguing discrimination against atheists.
+In response to ACLU lawsuits, the Pentagon in 2004 ended sponsorship of Scouting units, and in 2005 the BSA agreed to transfer all Scouting units out of government entities such as public schools.

 Religion Is Responsible